Udumbanchola

-Udumbanchola is a taluk in Idukki district of Kerala state in India.
+Udumbanchola is a taluk in Idukki district of the Indian state of Kerala.
 This is in the high ranges.
 Nedumkandam is the major town and capital of Udumbanchola taluk.
 Mathikettan Shola National Park is located in Udumbanchola.

 In July 2019, a team of historians found new menhir, perhaps the largest-ever recorded in Kerala, on the Pothamala hills in Udumbanchola taluk on the Kerala-Tamil Nadu border.
 According to them, Pothamala hills housed hundreds of cobbled stone structures, pointing to the existence of a structured graveyard of a prehistoric civilization.

 Politics

-Udumbanchola (State Assembly constituency) is part of Idukki (Lok Sabha constituency).
+Udumbanchola Assembly constituency is part of Idukki Lok Sabha constituency.

 Nedumkandam, Thookkupalam, K.Chappathu, Upputhara, Anakkara are the townships in Udumbumchola Taluk.

 Demographics

 As of 2011 census, Udumbanchola village had a population of 10,064 with 5,100 males and 4,964 females.
 Udumbanchola village spreads over an area of 31.79 km2 with 2,796 families residing in it.
 The average sex ratio was 982 lower than the state average of 1084.
 In Udumbanchola, 9.6% of the population was under 6 years of age.
 Udumbanchola had an average literacy of 81.6% lower than the state average of 94%; male literacy was 85% and female literacy was 78%.